qwshen/spark-etl-framework/docs/iceberg-reader.md

 ```

 Note:
-The IcebergReader provides only fundamental read operations.
+- The IcebergReader provides only fundamental read operations.
 It is recommended to use SQL commands with SqlReader for more complicated reads.
+However, incremental read is not supported by Spark’s SQL syntax.
     ```
     SELECT
       uuid, first(level), first(ts), first(message)